SA: "What to you is the compelling evidence that Mark was not the author of the resurrection account as the original ending of his Gospel."

 (3) Mark indicates, by foreshadowing a rendezvous between Jesus and the disciples in Galilee in 14:28 and 16:7, his intention to describe a rendezvous between Jesus and the disciples in Galilee.
 As Croy and other authors have shown, Mark establishes a pretty clear pattern of prediction-followed-by-explicit-fulfillment in Mark.
 However, what is predicted in 14:28 and 16:7 is not explicitly fulfilled in 16:9-20.
 The encounter between Jesus and the disciples in 16:14ff. could be assumed to have occurred in Galilee, but elsewhere Mark makes the fulfillments explicit, leaving no need for the reader to make assumptions.

 (4) In 16:10-13, EKEINOS is used as a pronoun four times, and again in 16:20.
 Mark uses EKEINOS as a pronoun in 12:4-5, too, so this cannot validly be considered a "non-Markan" feature of 16:9-20.
 But it does show that 16:9-20 is written in a more condensed, more "staccato" style (as more than one author has put it) than 16:1-8.
 That would be natural in a short freestanding composition that Mark had composed as an easily memorized summary of Jesus' post-resurrection appearances.
-In this regard it is comparable to the staccato-style summary in First Corinthians 15:3-7.
-EKEINOS is repeated, somewhat rhythmically, as WFQH is somewhat rhythmically repeated in I Cor.
-15:3-7.
+In this regard it is comparable to the staccato-style summary in First Corinthians 15:3-7

 (5) In 16:7, the women, including Mary Magdalene, are instructed by the angel to go tell Jesus' disciples "that He is going before you into Galilee; there you will see Him," but 16:9-11 only says that Mary Magdalene reported that Jesus had appeared to her, and that Jesus is alive and that she had seen Him.
 It does not say that she said anything about Galilee, or about the angel at the tomb, or about the angel's message.
 This is accounted for more naturally by the idea that 16:9-20 was attached, than by the idea that Mark wrote it at the same time that he wrote 16:1-8.